ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 The {{site.data.keyword.cloud}} for VMware Mission Critical Workloads architecture relies on a highly available storage, compute and networking solution in {{site.data.keyword.cloud_notm}}.
 In addition, there is a number of VMware and IBM components required in order to provide management and tooling capabilities.

-## IBM Cloud multi-zone regions
+## IBM Cloud multizone regions
 {: #mcv-archi-design-mzr}

-The Mission Critical Workloads architecture is dependent on {{site.data.keyword.cloud_notm}} Multi-Zone Regions (MZRs).
-A MZR is an {{site.data.keyword.cloud_notm}} data center designation consisting of triplets of geographically close sites with high bandwidth and low latency between them.
+The Mission Critical Workloads architecture is dependent on {{site.data.keyword.cloud_notm}} [multizone regions](#x9774820){: term} (MZRs).
+An MZR is an {{site.data.keyword.cloud_notm}} data center designation consisting of triplets of geographically close sites with high bandwidth and low latency between them.
 These are the only supported site configurations for the Mission Critical Workloads offering, enforced at order time.

 | Region        | {{site.data.keyword.cloud_notm}} data centers |
 |:------------- |:------------- |